Worker's Compensation

 The date of injury is set by the first time an employee loses time due to the injury or disability.
 This time may be paid or unpaid.

-An independent medical exam (IME) is a medical exam of the injured worker by a medical professional other than the treating doctor who conducted the original examination of the injured worker.
-An insurance company or employer is entitled to an IME to challenge the treating physician’s diagnosis, the recommended treatment plan or whether the injury is work related.
+An independent medical exam (IME) is a medical exam of the injured worker by a medical professional other than the treating doctor.
+An insurance company or employer is entitled to an IME to challenge the treating physician's diagnosis, the recommended treatment plan or whether the injury is work related.

 What happens if parties have a dispute that cannot be resolved?